1958 Rif riots: Timeline

 On 26 December, a harka (a punitive expedition) was decided.
 The Moroccan prince Hassan II directed the operations from Tetouan.
 On the ground, it was Commander Oufkir who directed the most decisive operations.
 Four fifths of the army, i.e. 20,000 men, were deployed in the region.
 To legitimise this action, Mohammed V gave a speech on 5 January 1959.
 He castigated the insurgents and gave them forty-eight hours to surrender.
 In reality, the operations had already started on 2 January 1959.
 In parallel to the military operations, the monarchy imposed a media blackout.
 Journalists, especially foreigners, are banned from the region.
 Those who dare to venture there without permission are arrested and turned away.
 This is the case of the correspondents of several French, English and American media.
 Moroccan newspapers, whatever their political colour, are content to reproduce the information blown to them by the authorities and to publish editorials on command crying conspiracy.
 Publications that deviate from the official script are automatically censored.

 The events escalated quickly, and weapons started to be used by both the protesters and the army.
 The uprising was fiercely oppressed by the army, even using aircraft flown by French pilots.
 Hundreds were killed and thousands were arrested and wounded.
 Abd El-Karim estimated the number of detainees in the wake of the Rif uprising at 8,420.

+18-point programme

+The 18-point programme was submitted to Mohammed V by Sellam Ameziane and two other members of the Ait Waryaghar (Abdel Sadaq Khattabi and Abdelkrim al-Khattabi's son, Rachid) on 11 November 1958: